‘Extraordinarily beautiful… a long last loving glance at the planet.’ Carl Safina, author of Becoming Wild

-This tightly focused and tautly written narrative is simultaneously a dazzling account of an exacting journey, an apprenticeship in the art of patience, a meditation on what happens when time slows right down, an acceptance of the ruthlessness of the natural world and, finally, a plea for ecological sanity.
-It is also a small masterpiece.
+This tightly focused and tautly written narrative is simultaneously a dazzling account of an exacting journey, an apprenticeship in the art of patience, an acceptance of the ruthlessness of the natural world and, finally, a plea for ecological sanity.

 ‘I thought I’d rip through this book.
 But it’s not something you want to read fast.
 Tesson, who I came to like more and more, is trying to rearrange his relationship with time.
 Being alone, miles from anywhere, encourages him to sit still and watch things.’